dylan-lang/dylan-programming-book/source/collect.rst

 Changes to a generic function’s signature
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Note that the *my-copy-sequence* method defined in `See A sequence
+Note that the *my-copy-sequence* method defined in `A sequence
 copier that can copy a portion of a sequence <collect.htm#56086>`_ has a
 parameter list that is not congruent with the parameter list of the
 generic function.
 That is, that method accepts the *start:* and *end:*
 keyword arguments, when previously only required arguments were allowed
 for that generic function.
 We did not explicitly define the
 *my-copy-sequence* generic function; Dylan created the generic function
-implicitly, when we defined the first method for it, in `See Building
+implicitly, when we defined the first method for it, in `Building
 our own copy-sequence <collect.htm#37187>`_.
 The generic function
 accepts two required parameters, and no keyword parameters.